rmetcalf9/EllucianEthosPythonClient/README.md

 # EllucianEthosPythonClient
-Python Client Library for interfacing with Ellucian Ethos
+Python Client Library for interfacing with Ellucian Ethos.
+It is built by some members of the Ethos customer the community.

-In development - not ready for production use
+Currently in development -and not fully tested for production use.

 ## Aims